Despite the advances in modern medicine, many mothers, seasoned and new, are leaning more and more toward using home remedies.

 She brought us Similac, so my husband and I thought it was a good idea to continue with it.
 After the first couple of months though, it was getting too expensive.
 I don’t know about you mamas, but I have never run across a Similac coupon.

 Little Marie and I eventually got the breastfeeding down, but I still liked using formula at times as well.
 We ended up transitioning little Marie to Enfamil Supplementing formula instead, as it’s make up is so similar to breast milk.

 Despite how wonderfully gentle the Enfamil was, little Marie still had gas and constipation pains during the transition.
 The suggested over-the-counter medicine was not helping to ease her discomfort.
 Then, my amazing mother-in-law suggested we try giving little Marie two ounces of Chamomile tea.
 We let it steep just enough to change the color of the water to a slightly mucky greenish-yellow and added a tiny pinch of sugar for taste.

 That night, within just twenty minutes, little Marie started tooting away and eventually had two soiled diapers.
 Soon enough, our fussy baby was fussy no more.
 The next day she pooed one more time and returned to being the happy, silly, playful baby that she is.
-Since that evening, whenever we change her diet or she is especially fussy, we give her Chamomile tea, and it has worked for us every time.
+Since that evening, whenever we change her diet, or she is unusually fussy, we give her Chamomile tea, and it has worked for us every time.

-I believe it is worth giving a try, seeing as it has so few potential negative side effects compared to its over-the-counter competition and has been trusted around the world for centuries as the “go-to” medicinal herb for quite the wide variety of ailments.
+I believe it is worth giving a try, seeing as it has so few potential adverse side effects compared to its over-the-counter competition and has been trusted around the world for centuries as the “go-to” medicinal herb for quite the wide variety of ailments.
 But in the end that call is up to you, Mom.
 Do what you feel is safest and best fits your child’s needs.